Buffalo Niagara International Airport: Emergency services

 Buffalo Airport Fire Department responds to all fire and emergency medical aid calls in the terminal complex and adjacent property.
 The airport was formerly served by Buffalo Fire Department Engine 7 (crash-fire-rescue unit) until 1981 and was transferred to the Niagara Frontier Transportation Authority.
 A new $11 million fire station was completed in 2017.
-The facility is off of Amherst Villa Road, triple the size of the old station and includes a training facility and other amenities.
+The facility is off of Amherst Villa Road.
+It is triple the size of the old station and includes a training facility and other amenities.

 Other facilities

-Tac Air is the FBO for the airport.
+Signature Flight Support is the FBO for the airport.
 It provides private charter flights and other services, including fueling and ground handling, to many of the scheduled airlines that operate from the Buffalo-Niagara International Airport.
 It also provides aircraft maintenance service from its FAA approved repair station to airlines, corporate and general aviation customers.
 It is on the airport's north side.
 Prior to Tac Air taking over FBO operations in October 2020, Prior Aviation was the FBO.

 Airspace

-The airspace above Buffalo is prone to high flight traffic due to its proximity to Toronto Pearson International Airport, Billy Bishop Toronto City Airport and Hamilton International Airport.
+The airspace above Buffalo is prone to high flight traffic due to its proximity to Toronto Pearson International Airport, Billy Bishop Toronto City Airport and John C. Munro Hamilton International Airport.
 Most of these flights are inbound or outbound from destinations in the United States, Central America, the Caribbean and South America.
-Aircraft descending into the Toronto area use waypoints in Buffalo as part of their Standard Arrival Route (STARS) from the south.
+Aircraft descending into the Toronto area use waypoints in Buffalo as part of a Standard Terminal Arrival Route (STAR) from the south.
 These aircraft are still well above 6500 ft and do not affect the air traffic of Buffalo.